MatthewHiggins2017/BIO726P/docs/Apocrita_Access.md

 ### **Generating your SSH-Key Pair**

 Now its time to generate your own SSH-Key Pair!
+Complete the appropriate task **depending on your own operating system (Windows vs MacOS / Linux).**

 !!!
 Task